 Study proves THESE 4 family times are the ones that matter

-Even in the busy seasons, there are little ways we can connect as a family.
+Even in the busy seasons, there are few ways we can connect as a family.
 I get it… Baseball on Monday, lacrosse on Tuesday, dance on Wednesday… we are living a busy life, too.
 However, I do not want our kids to feel the pressure of being busy.
 We let them pick one activity each season and just because we have a large family with a lot going on doesn’t mean that we have to lose time with one another.

 Study after study seems to fall back on these same times that make the most impact on our children & their future: